 People: gain the support of a few well connected people, and help them recruit others

-Initially you can't try enforce a culture change across a whole organisation at once.
+Identify a group of people to work with intensively to embed the values and behaviours you want to see reflected in your overall culture.
 Behaviours spread from person to person (Christakis, 2007).
 So it's important to rather work with a small group of people initially to make sure the cultural change is understood and adapted.

 The key players in a social network are your Experts, Influencers, Gatekeepers, and Connectors.
 Each are important in their own ways, and you need to gain their support for any culture change initiative.
 These people need to have a high frequency of contact with the cultural change process an practice.
 They are going to be the ones that set the example and distribute the culture to the rest of the organisation.
 As Derek Sivers famously put it "new followers don't follow the leader, they follow the other followers."

-At Ogilvy, the most influential people throughout the agency were invited to the Ogilvy Digital Marketing Academy, and no expense was spared in ensuring a transformative learning experience that created group buy-in and connection.
+At Ogilvy, the most influential people throughout the agency were invited to our first Ogilvy Digital Marketing Academy, and no expense was spared in ensuring a transformative learning experience that created group buy-in and connection.

 Artefacts: make the culture change public and visible